digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/Final_Project/README.md

 * Streamlit for Visualizations
 * Heroku to deploy the web based application on cloud

+# Depoloyment of Visualization application on cloud using Heroku

+To make the dashboard visualizations more easy to access, deploying it on the cloud is the best option.

+We have used Heroku as it has only a few steps and requires minimum amount of coding.
+Following are the steps to achieve that using GitHub:

+1. Create an Account on Heroku
+2. Install the Heroku CLI and setups
+3. Create a Git Account on GitHub
+4. Create A Repository for your app
+5. Clone Your App locally
+6. Login on heroku from the CLI - ``heroku login``
+7. Have the required files ready - requirements.txt, setup.sh, Procfile
+8. Make your changes and push to your git account
+9. Create A heroku app from the CLI - ``heroku create yourappname`` will help you
+10. Deploy by pushing to heroku - on CLI ``git push heroku master``

+Once your app is deployed on the cloud you can copy the url and use it by simply pasting in on any browser and it should work as expected.

+The link to our web application is:

 # Test Dataset

 The test dataset 'YouTube.csv' is used to modify the features and then gain insghts useful for choosing the YouTube suitable for the user.